Barend Cornelis Koekkoek

-Barend Cornelis Koekkoek (October 11, 1803 – April 5, 1862) was a Dutch landscape artist and lithographer.
+Barend Cornelis Koekkoek (October 11, 1803 – April 5, 1862) was a Dutch landscape artist and lithographer, and the most famous member of the Koekkoek family of painters.

 Biography

 Early life: 1803–1824

 Barend Cornelis Koekkoek was born on 11 October 1803, in Middelburg, Zeeland.
 He was the first and eldest son of Johannes Hermanus Koekkoek—born in the province of Zeeland, to Dutch parents—and Anna van Koolwijk.
 Aside from Koekkoek, whose father was a Dutch renowned marine painter, from whom he received his earliest tuition, Johannes and Anna's other sons were Hermanus (the elder), Johannes (the Younger) and Marinus.

 Barend grew up in an artistic environment and came to be known during his lifetime as the “Prince of Landscape Painting” and was an applauded landscapist of his time and regarded as the founding father of Dutch romantic landscape painting.
 The recipient of endless awards and decorations, he counted among his clients King Friedrich-Wilhelm IV of Prussia, Tsar Alexander II, and King Willem II of the Netherlands.

 His brothers were both successful artists, the first as a painter of marine subjects and river scenes, the second as a landscapist.
 In 1817 he enrolled at the Drawing Academy of Middelburg, where he studied under Abraham Krayestein.
 On moving to Amsterdam in 1822, he studied for four years at the Koninklijke Academie van Beeldende Kunsten, and by 1824, at 19 years of age, he voiced his ambition to become a painter of landscapes.

 He concentrated on extensive wooded landscapes in summer and winter, a theme deducted from the four season series.
 Like other Romantic painters such as Caspar David Friedrich, Koekkoek painted the motif of tiny figures within imposing, majestic natural environments to contrast humble humanity with the greatness of creation.

 This was a popular subject matter in the Golden Age, the main source of inspiration for nineteenth-century artists.
 A two years stay in the rural setting of Hilversum (1826–1827), housing a colony of landscape and cattle painters, strengthened his decision.
 The landscapes he painted in the rural surroundings of Hilversum were received favourably.
 In 1829, the Amsterdam society Felix Meritis awarded one of Koekkoek's summer landscapes a gold medal.
 In 1833 he married Elise Thérèse Daiwaille (1814–81), the daughter of his longtime teacher and friend, Master Jean Augustin Daiwaille, with whom he had five daughters.
 One of them, Adèle, also became a painter.